-- 1. Exhibitor must own and tag all animals by June 15, current year, to be eligible to show. - 2.
+- 1. Exhibitor must own and tag all animals by June 15, current year, to be eligible to show.
+(If the 15th falls on a weekend, then tagging paperwork will be due the Friday before). - 2.
 Minimum suggested weight for 4-H Fair is 50 lbs (lighter weight animals may be shown).
 A limit of two (2) goats may be entered per exhibitor. - 3.
 Market meat goat classes are open to wether or doe kids of any meat or cross meat goats with milk teeth or showing no breaking or eruption of either of two permanent front teeth. - 4.
 All market goats will be shown by weight.
 Goats will be divided equally into classes as determined by the Goat Division Superintendent. - 5.
 Shearing: All goats must be "slick shorn" with an equal amount of hair above the knee and hock before arrival on the grounds.
 A maximum of 0.4 (four tenths) inch of hair is permitted.
 Hair on the tail switch is permitted.
 Shearing is not allowed on any part of the grounds after arrival.
 Anyone found in violation will have his or her electric clippers temporarily confiscated, and that animal will be disqualified.
 Touch-up clipping with scissors or hand shears will be allowed.
-Grooming: Artificial coloring, paint, adhesive, or powder will not be permitted for use on wethers during the entire show. - 6.
-Horns do not need to be tipped. - 7.
-Halters and show collars will be allowed in show ring; exhibitors will not lift front legs off ground or brace the animal during judging. - 8.
-Meat goats cannot show in the Dairy Goat or Breeding Meat Goat Class.
+Grooming: Artificial coloring, paint, adhesive, or powder will not be permitted for use on wethers during the entire show. - 8.
+Horns do not need to be tipped. - 9.
+Halters and show collars will be allowed in show ring.